 We can now hear each other even if the TV is on or if someone is in the kitchen (…) It is not as noisy as before – the positive change is massive.

-The engineers concluded in their report that C50 should be included in the building regulations for elderly care facilities in spaces like these because the change on this parameter was exactly what the end-users reacted to and gave feedback on.
-Including several parameters in standards in general for multi-talker environments are already seen in standards for offices and should be investigated more.
+The engineers concluded in their report that C50 should be included in the building regulations for elderly care facilities in spaces like these because the change in this parameter was exactly what the end-users reacted to and gave feedback on.
+Several parameters in standards in general for multi-talker environments are already seen in standards for offices and should be investigated more.

 Danish Building Regulation of 2018 – Bygningsreglementet 2018 (BR18)